The DW Stadium

 Accessible services & information

 Audio Commentary is available via headsets to blind and partially sighted supporters at the ground.
-Headsets can be collected from the main reception on payment of a refundable deposit of £15.00.
+Headsets can be collected from the ticket office on payment of a refundable deposit of £10.
+Hearing loop available in the ticket office.
+Assistance dogs can be accommodated with notification before the day of the game.
 Wigan operate a buddy scheme which has been in place for a number of years.

 Comments about Wigan Athletic :